infinispan/infinispan/server/runtime/TESTING.md

 * `org.infinispan.test.server.baseImageName` the base image to use for the server.
 Defaults to `jboss/base-jdk:11`.
 * `org.infinispan.test.server.driver`  the driver to use, `EMBEDDED` or `CONTAINER`.
 Defaults to the `EMBEDDED` driver.
+* `org.infinispan.test.server.extension.libs` locates artifact defined by G:A:V, you can pass a list of libraries (comma separeted) to be copied to the server.
+Only needed for container mode.
+* `org.infinispan.test.server.jdbc.databases` database name to be used during persistence tests.
+* `org.infinispan.test.server.jdbc.database.url` JDBC URL.
+If it's a external database
+* `org.infinispan.test.server.jdbc.database.username` database username.
+If it's a external database
+* `org.infinispan.test.server.jdbc.database.password` database password.
+If it's a external database
+* `org.infinispan.test.server.jdbc.database.driverClass` database jdbc driver name.
+If it's a external database
+* `org.infinispan.test.server.jdbc.image.tag` Docker image version to be used during persistence tests.

 ## JMX

 Servers started by the testsuite drivers will have JMX enabled and tests can obtain MBeans by going through the driver API.

+## JDBC Tests

+The JDBC tests can run against either standalone or containerized databases.
+The default is to test against containerized versions of H2, MySQL and PostgreSQL.
+You can specify a different set of databases by setting the system property `org.infinispan.test.server.jdbc.databases`, e.g.:

+`mvn -Dorg.infinispan.test.server.jdbc.databases=h2,mysql,postgres,mariadb,oracle,db2,sql_server ...`

+In order for the test to work, for each supplied database name `id` there must be a `src/test/resources/database/id.properties` file which describes the database types and configuration.

+To add JDBC drivers to the servers in order to run tests against specific databases, use the `org.infinispan.test.server.extension.libs` system property:

+`mvn -Dorg.infinispan.test.server.extension.libs=com.h2database:h2:1.4.199,com.oracle.jdbc:ojdbc8:jar:18.3.0.0 ...`

+To pass in the address of external databases, use the `org.infinispan.server.test.database.id.address` system property, replacing `id` with the name of your database:

+`mvn -Dorg.infinispan.server.test.database.db2.address=10.1.2.3 ...`